mapbox/cpp/node-cpp.md

 The following document outlines Mapbox's approach to writing C++ modules for Node.js (often referred to as _addons_).

 Node is integral to the Mapbox APIs.
 Sometimes at scale, though, Node becomes a bottleneck for performance.
 Node is single-threaded, which blocks execution.
-C++ on the other hand allows you to execute operations without clogging up the event loop.
+C++ on the other hand allows you to execute operations without clogging up the event loop (learn more about the node event loop [here](https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/)).
 Passing heavy operations into C++ and subsequently into C++ workers can greatly improve the overall runtime of the code.

 ### Native Abstractions for Node.js (NAN)